gjdenhertog/gjdenhertog/README.md

 - 👋 Hi, I’m @gjdenhertog
 - 👀 I’m interested in Software Architecture, Serverless, AWS, AI and Augmented Reality
-- 🌱 I’m currently learning Rust and working on a few apps for the Apple Vision Pro
+- 🌱 I’m currently learning Rust and Swift.
+I'm also working on a few apps for the Apple Vision Pro
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me info@shiftvision.nl